 Dr. Arturo Trujillo is currently Global Director of Process Safety Consulting.
 He worked for 25 years in several consulting and engineering companies before joining DEKRA in January 2012.
 His main areas of expertise are diverse types of process hazard analysis (HAZOP, What-if, HAZID...), consequence analysis and quantitative risk analysis.
+He has facilitated more than 200 HAZOPs over the last 25 years, especially in the oil & gas, energy, chemicals and pharma industries.

-DEKRA Advisory & Training Services for Process Safety
+DEKRA Process Safety